nionata/SpatialVR/README.md

 * Node server: localhost:3001
   * The RESTful api will run off this server at: localhost:3001/api/results
     * You can hit these endpoints with GET and POST requests
+  * There is also a socket server running at: localhost:8000